Rishiraj1308/CABZI/docs/PITCH_DECK_FOR_COPY.md

 He opens the Rapido app.
 It's just a tool to get rides.
 It can't help him.
 He wastes hours calling friends for a small loan, losing income and self-respect.

-**Now, imagine Ramesh with Cabzi.**
+**Now, imagine Ramesh with Curocity.**

 The tyre punctures.
 Ramesh doesn't panic.
-1. He opens the **Cabzi App**.
+1. He opens the **Curocity App**.
-2. Goes to **"Cabzi Bank"** and gets an **"Instant Loan"**.
+2. Goes to **"Curocity Bank"** and gets an **"Instant Loan"**.
 3. Within 5 minutes, ₹1000 is in his wallet.
 4. He pays the mechanic via UPI, gets the tyre fixed, and is back on the road in 15 minutes.

-**The lesson:** Rapido sells rides. **Cabzi builds partners.** We are a **FinTech company disguised as a ride-hailing app.** Our core product isn't the ride; it's the driver's financial well-being.
+**The lesson:** Rapido sells rides. **Curocity builds partners.** We are a **FinTech company disguised as a ride-hailing app.** Our core product isn't the ride; it's the driver's financial well-being.
 This creates unbreakable loyalty.

 ### **Other Stories, Same Lesson:**

 *   **The Daughter's School Fees (Focus: Savings):** Sunil is worried about his daughter's school fees.
-With Cabzi, his earnings sit in the **Cabzi Bank wallet, earning 5% interest**—more than double the bank rate.
+With Curocity, his earnings sit in the **Curocity Bank wallet, earning 5% interest**—more than double the bank rate.
 He sees his money growing, and the fee no longer feels like a burden.
 *   **The Sudden Engine Trouble (Focus: Loans + Garages):** Priya's engine fails.
 The repair cost is ₹15,000.
-With Cabzi, she gets an **instant loan** and finds a **"Cabzi-approved Garage"** in the app where she gets a 20% discount.
+With Curocity, she gets an **instant loan** and finds a **"Curocity-approved Garage"** in the app where she gets a 20% discount.
 The problem is solved for less money, in less time.

 ---

-### Introducing "Cabzi Bank": The Financial Hub for Drivers
+### Introducing "Curocity Bank": The Financial Hub for Drivers

-*   Every Cabzi partner gets a free, built-in digital wallet.
+*   Every Curocity partner gets a free, built-in digital wallet.
 *   **5% Interest on Savings:** We encourage drivers to save their earnings with us by providing a competitive interest rate.
 This creates a significant pool of internal capital (the "float").
 *   **Instant, Low-Interest Loans:** We use this internal float to offer pre-approved, instant loans to other drivers for vehicle repairs or personal emergencies, at a fair interest rate (e.g., 15% p.a.).